Sex in the States

 - If you’re having trouble accessing EC, call the Emergency Contraception Hotline at 1-888-NOT-2-LATE (668-2528).
 They can help you find access to EC if you’re having any trouble at all.

-- Kentucky does not require emergency rooms to provide EC or information on ED to rape survivors.
+- Louisiana does not require emergency rooms to provide EC or information on ED to rape survivors.

 - If you have been raped and you want EC, call the National Sexual Assault Hotline at 1-800-656-HOPE (4673).
 Open 24 hours, the hotline will connect you to EC providers near you.
 For other helpful information, check out the Rape, Abuse & Incest National Network’s Web site.